tungsten-ai/docs/docs/tungsten_model/getting_started.md

 - Python 3.7+
 - [Docker](https://docs.docker.com/engine/install/)
-- (Optional) [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) only for running GPU models locally.
+- (Optional) [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) if you want to run GPU models locally.

 If they are ready, you can install Tungstenkit as follows: